kflagg/kflagg.github.io/_pages/research.md

 [dissertation](https://scholarworks.montana.edu/xmlui/handle/1/16040) used a
-simulation study to compare several methods of constructing paths to traverse around a site when data collection is such that all events within a radius of the path will be observed and all events beyond that radius will _not_ be observed.
+simulation study to compare several methods of constructing paths to traverse around a site when data collection is such that all events within a radius of the path will be observed and all events beyond that radius will be unobserved.
 I used a spatial LGCP model fit via INLA and the SPDE approximation to predict the intensity surface over the site.
 My conclusion is that paths with lots of "zigzagging" (_sure to become a popular technical term..._) do a good job of ensuring that every location in the site is close to some part of